ajmyyra/domainsocket/README.md

 1) Clone the repository to your server and run 'npm install' in the directory.

 2) Create a config.js file that has allowed origin, memcached and SSL information.
 Debug mode is a lot more verbose, causing too much logging in production.
+Config variables serverip and serverport can be left blank and defaults will then be used (0.0.0.0:8080).

 With SSL and memcached, but without debug (standard production config):
 ```